 - Take frequent breaks and provide access to fresh water to prevent dehydration.

-Besides the walk, what is your favorite spot to exercise your dog?
-Tell us in the comments.
+What is your favorite place to exercise your dog?